longton95/phoenix/README.md

 FYI, there's probably a fair few bugs, as the code is largely replicated from Yeti, and just tweaked to work with Desktop applications, submit [issues](https://github.com/appcelerator/phoenix/issues) to help me squash bugs faster :D

+An Epic for the project can be found on the [Axway JIRA](https://techweb.axway.com/jira/browse/QE-4017).

 ## Roadmap

 - [ ] Get Studio interactions for MacOS working